abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 The "Maven Surefire Plugin" enables us to run test with maven commands like `mvn test`.
 The `spring-boot-maven-plugin` added by default by the Spring Initializr takes care of this.

 ## Maven Wrapper
 A `mwnw` script file placed in the root of the directory besides the `pom.xml`.
-We can run maven goals using command line directly using this.
+We can run maven goals using command line directly using it.
 ```
 $ ./mwnw clean install
 ```